What is a Good Estimate?

 Consultant and Trainer, International Institute for Learning

-Ko also teaches courses in several schools including the National Institute of Technology, Keio University, and Ishikawa IT Center Business School.
+Ko also has courses in several schools including the National Institute of Technology, Keio University, and Ishikawa IT Center Business School.
 Additionally, he has worked as a trainer at Botswana Public Service College in Africa.

 Ko earned a Bachelor of Science in Mathematics and MBA from Waseda University in Tokyo.
 He finished his Doctoral Program at the Tokyo Institute of Technology, Graduate School of Innovation Management.
 He is the first Certified Business Analysis Professional (CBAP®) in Japan.